OpenBB-finance/OpenBB/website/content/terminal/reference/economy/bigmac.md

 ---
 title: bigmac
-description: This page provides information on how to get historical Big Mac Index data using specific commands and parameters.
+description: "This page provides information on how to get historical Big Mac Index" data using specific commands and parameters.
 It also gives details about usage and provided country codes.
 keywords: